-- 13.4.1 If the Parties are unable to resolve the Dispute within sixty (60) business days of the first meeting with the mediator, or within such other time as the Parties may agree upon in writing, the Parties may agree in writing to submit the Dispute to arbitration, including an agreed description of the issues in the Dispute and the jurisdiction of the arbitrator. - 13.4.2 Where the Parties agree to submit a Dispute to arbitration, the following rules shall apply unless the Parties otherwise agree in writing: - (a) the Parties shall jointly select an arbitrator, if possible; - (b) if the Parties are unable to agree upon the choice of an arbitrator, the Parties shall apply to the Court to have an arbitrator appointed; - (c) the Parties shall endeavour to agree on the procedure to be followed in the arbitration; - (d) if the Parties cannot agree on the procedure within fifteen (15) business days of the appointment of an arbitrator, the procedure shall be determined by the arbitrator; - (e) the arbitrator shall issue a written decision within thirty (30) business days of the completion of the arbitration hearing and shall provide copies of the written decision to each of the Parties; and - (f) unless otherwise agreed or otherwise ordered by the arbitration decision, - (g) each of the Parties shall bear its own costs for its participation in the arbitration; and - (h) the Parties shall equally share the costs of the arbitrator and associated arbitration process costs.
+- 13.4.1 If the Parties are unable to resolve the Dispute within sixty (60) business days of the first meeting with the mediator, the Parties may agree in writing to submit the Dispute to arbitration, including an agreed description of the issues in the Dispute and the jurisdiction of the arbitrator. - Where the Parties agree to submit a Dispute to arbitration, the following rules shall apply unless the Parties otherwise agree in writing: - (a) the Parties shall jointly select an arbitrator, if possible; - (b) if the Parties are unable to agree upon the choice of an arbitrator, the Parties shall apply to the Court to have an arbitrator appointed; - (c) the Parties shall endeavour to agree on the procedure to be followed in the arbitration; - (d) if the Parties cannot agree on the procedure within fifteen (15) business days of the appointment of an arbitrator, the procedure shall be determined by the arbitrator; - (e) the arbitrator shall issue a written decision within thirty (30) business days of the completion of the arbitration hearing and shall provide copies of the written decision to each of the Parties; and - (f) unless otherwise ordered by the arbitration decision, each of the Parties shall bear its own costs for its participation in the arbitration, and the Parties shall equally share the costs of the arbitrator and associated arbitration process costs.

-- 13.4.3 The decision of the arbitrator shall be final and binding on the Parties to the arbitration and shall be subject to appeal or review by the Court in accordance with Provincial Law. - 13.4.4 For greater certainty, the arbitrator is not a federal board, commission or other tribunal under section 18 of the Federal Courts Act. - 13.4.5 Nothing in this Chapter shall preclude a Party or Parties from seeking an injunction or similar relief in the case of urgency or the risk of irreparable harm to a right of a Party or Parties under the Final Agreement.
+- 13.4.3 The decision of the arbitrator shall be final and binding on the Parties and shall be subject to appeal or review by the Court in accordance with Provincial Law. - 13.4.4 For greater certainty, the arbitrator is not a federal board, commission or other tribunal under section 18 of the Federal Courts Act. - 13.4.5 Nothing in this Chapter shall preclude a Party or Parties from seeking an injunction or similar relief in the case of urgency or the risk of irreparable harm to a right of a Party or Parties under the Final Agreement.